redstackio/strix-halo-128-llama-routing-scripts/README.md

+# Summary
 On the framework server (strix halo) with 128gb ram, in the BIOS configure only 512MB ram dedicated to iGPU.

+# Grub Config
 In the linux config edit /etc/default/grub and modify the "GRUB_CMDLINE_LINUX_DEFAULT" line to the following:
+## Config
 ```
 CMDLINE_LINUX_DEFAULT="quiet splash amd_iommu=off amdgpu.gttsize=131072 ttm.pages_limit=33554432"
 ```